 July 27, 1916 – Writer Elizabeth Hardwick was born in Lexington, Ky.

-July 27, 1918 - Brooklyn rookie Henry Heitman made his major league debut and his last major league appearance in the same day.
+July 27, 1918 - Brooklyn rookie Henry Heitman made his Major League Baseball debut and his last Major League appearance in the same day.
 He pitched four straight hits to the St. Louis Cardinals, left the game and never played again in the majors.

 July 27, 1921 - Baseball fan Reuben Berman sued the New York Giants, claiming he suffered mental and bodily distress after refusing to return a foul ball May 16 at the Polo Grounds.
 Berman was eventually rewarded $100.